ThomasGTHB/OrthoLM/README.md

 Creation of orthologous groups of proteins using large language models and unsupervised clustering

 This code was developed for a computer with Linux distribution.
-It might need adjustments for Windows or Mac computers.
+It might need adjustments for Windows or Mac distributions.

 # Instructions for use